Ankr-network/ankr-cli/doc/ankr_cli_transaction.md

 Flags:
   -h, --help         help for transaction
-      --url string   the url of a validator
+      --nodeurl string   the url of a validator

 Use "ankr_cli transaction [command] --help" for more information about a command.
 ```